TeemuStew/TeemuStew/README.md

 ### Here you can find some of my projects I've been working on.
 - Expense-tracker: Website for tracking and managing finances.
 Frontend made with React and backend with Node.js
+- Reddit-deleter: Python script that uses Reddit API to delete all posts and comments from Reddit Account automatically.

 <!--
 **TeemuStew/TeemuStew** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.